There’s no reason you can’t be a pro at comping.

 Also, make sure you sign-up to our newsletter so that you find out about our weekly competitions.
 We often have social media competitions too so follow us at @MoneyMagpie on Twitter and like us on Facebook.

-Check out our tips on how to be a pro at comping and you could be winning some fantastic prizes in the not too distant future…
+Below, check out some ways to be a pro at comping and you could be winning some fantastic prizes in the not too distant future…

 - Enter high-value competitions